Filamentation near Hill's vortex: Introduction

 In this paper, we overcome this weak point by applying a bootstrap argument to obtain \eqref{main_est}.
 We take two bootstrap hypotheses for each time $t_0$:\\ One is for the difference of the shift function in time while the other is for the particle trajectory $\phi(t,(t_0,{B}^{\tau(t_0)}))$ initiated from the ball In Proposition \ref{prop:travel-speed_hill}, we prove that they are well-controlled for short time by assuming smallness at time $t_0$.
-To finish the proof, a technicality appears since the shift function, which was merely implicitly given for each time, may not be continuous.
-The difficulty is removed by noting that discontinuity (if exists) is limited to small jumps (Lemma \ref{lem:no_high_jump}).
+To finish the proof, a technicality appears since a shift function satisfying \eqref{orb_est} is not uniquely determined.
+For instance, arbitrary but small perturbations of a given shift satisfying \eqref{orb_est} can also satisfy the required stability \eqref{orb_est}.
+Such perturbed shift functions need not be continuous at all.
+This difficulty is removed by noting that discontinuity (if exists) is limited to at most small jumps (Lemma \ref{lem:no_high_jump}).

 \item \textbf{Dynamics of perturbations}.
 Once we show that perturbation behaves like Hill's vortex (due to \eqref{main_est}), we freely use the explicit information on the velocity of Hill's vortex \eqref{vel_explicit}.
 In particular, a fluid particle in a perturbation which was initially behind Hill's vortex moves further and further away from the vortex core.
 It produces a long tail (filamentation), which gives Theorem \ref{thm:A} with the following consequences: \begin{itemize}